 What is group therapy?

-A counseling group is usually comprised of 6-8 people who meet face to face with one or two trained facilitators and talk about what is concerning them most.
+A counseling group is usually comprised of 6-8 people who meet face-to-face with one or two trained facilitators and talk about what concerns them most.
 Members listen to each other and openly provide each other feedback.
-These interactions give members an opportunity to increase understanding, try out new ways of being with others and learn more about the ways they interact.
-The content of group sessions are confidential; members agree not to identify other members or their concerns outside of group.
+These interactions give members an opportunity to increase understanding, try out new ways of being with others, and learn more about the ways they interact.
+The content of group sessions is confidential; members agree not to identify other members or their concerns outside of the group.

 It is common for people to experience some discomfort over the prospect of talking in a group.
 This initial anxiety is quite normal since most people have not been exposed to a group therapy environment and do not know what to expect.

-Different types of group therapy may be offered each semester depending upon student interests and needs.
+Different types of group therapy may be offered each semester depending on student interests and needs.